 The colder air changes the makeup of the air during the winter.
 Cooler air isn’t able to keep in the same amount of moisture as warmer air, which is why it’s easy to notice dry skin or chapped lips in the winter.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?

 Humidification is more than just adding moisture to the air in your home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more consistently and in the ultimate capacity, too, helping you and your family benefit from your ideal home comfort.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over your home’s humidity.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more reliably and in the ultimate capacity too, so why settle for anything less than ideal comfort?

-- Promote a proper environment for indoor plants to thrive.
+- Promote a proper environment for indoor plants to grow.
 The appropriate humidification offers your plants the best chance at life and helps to ensure they last longer.

-There’s no reason to have to deal with any of the side effects of dry air in the winter.
-Proper humidification of your air is easier than you think, too, so why wait any longer?
-Adding a humidifier to your home can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
-If you have questions about how a humidifier can help your Bend home, give Tri County Climate Control LLC a call at 541-238-2797 to learn more.
+There are solutions available to make sure you don’t have to deal with the implications of dry air in the home.
+Proper humidification of your air is easier than you think too, so why wait any longer?
+Adding a humidifier to your indoor space can not only keep your home more comfortable, but can potentially help keep you a little healthier as all the bugs make their yearly rounds.
+If you want to know more about adding a humidifier to your Bend home, give Tri County Climate Control LLC a call at 541-238-2797 to learn more.